-ZOLL offers an Oxygen Reservoir Bag Assembly Kit to allow for low flow oxygen use with the ventilator to provide supplemental oxygen to patients.
-Low flow oxygen sources can be from a flow meter or an oxygen concentrator.
+An Oxygen Reservoir Kit is attached to the Fresh Gas/Emergency Air Intake to allow low flow oxygen use with the ventilator to provide supplemental oxygen to patients, an ISO 5362 compliant breathing bag is attached with to a manifold which is connected to a low flow oxygen source (either an oxygen flow meter or oxygen concentrator).

 Oxygen is delivered through the Fresh Gas/Emergency Air Intake when the device's internal compressor cycles to deliver a breath.